Lucy's Little Sphynx

 Frequently Asked Questions

 I am a small, Southern California Sphynx Cattery for fun.
 My goal is to create positive relationships with my clients and spread the joy and love my Sphynx babies have given me and my family!
 Many hours go into the attention and care for each and every kitten, rest assured they are smothered with love from the moment they make their arrival into this world.
 Lucy and her mates are regularly health checked to ensure the healthiest of kittens.
+I offer a cage free environment, health guarantee and a beautiful kitten of your choice.
+I currently have two Queens I breed once a year ONLY (Lucy and her daughter Luna).
+I do not breed back to back.
+I do not cage any kittens or adults.
+I do not sell sick kittens.
+I do not inbreed.
+I pride myself on being completely transparent, ethical and moral when it comes to the care of my cats/kittens and the communication with my clientele.

 Despite their alien like, sometimes grumpy faces the Sphynx breed are extremely loving!
 Each Sphynx has a bursting personality that is always ready to shine.
 They are very playful, attention seeking creatures.
 Sphynx cats are very loyal as your lap, shoulders and legs and any other body part they can use as their throne are simply their property!
 Despite what you might have heard Sphynx cats are very trainable.
 As a foster mom prior to breeding, my first Sphynx boy comes to momma as soon as he hears his name called.
 Unless it’s bath day, then it’s a search and seizure!